gboehl/dynare/doc/manual/source/the-model-file.rst

     you may want to use the value of GDP at steady state to compute the output gap.

+    Exogenous and exogenous deterministic variables may not appear in MODEL_EXPRESSION.

 .. operator:: EXPECTATION (INTEGER) (MODEL_EXPRESSION)

     This operator is used to take the expectation of some expression